rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 <br/>
 <br/>

-**Take Away No.4:** Delivering the content over HTTP is probably the best option for making your platform easily scalable.
+**Delivering the content over HTTP is probably the best option for making your platform easily scalable.**

 <br/>